 Justice Thurgood Marshall in the 1970s.
 Marshall was the first African-American to serve on the Supreme Court, consistently championed First Amendment and other individual rights.
 He viewed the amended Constitution, in the words of his biographer Juan Williams, as “essentially a manifesto of individual liberty” (p.
 400).
 (Image via Wikimedia Commons, public domain)

 Thurgood Marshall (1908–1993), the first African-American to serve on the Supreme Court, consistently championed First Amendment and other individual rights.
 He viewed the amended Constitution, in the words of his biographer Juan Williams, as “essentially a manifesto of individual liberty” (p.
 400).

 Marshall aruged Brown v.
 Board of Education before the Supreme Court

 Marshall was born in Baltimore, Maryland.
 He earned an undergraduate degree from Lincoln University in 1930 and a law degree from Howard University Law School in 1933.
 At Howard, where he was first in his class, he was mentored by Charles Houston, a professor and leader of the NAACP (the National Association for the Advancement of Colored People).
 Marshall later became chief counsel for the NAACP and argued numerous civil rights cases before the Supreme Court.
 Most significant was Brown v.
 Board of Education (1954), a landmark case that provided for racial desegregation of public schools.

-President Lyndon B. Johnson appointed Marshall to the U.S. Court of Appeals for the Second Circuit in 1961 and in 1965 to the position of solicitor general.
+President John F. Kennedy appointed Marshall to the U.S. Court of Appeals for the Second Circuit in 1961.
+In 1965, President Lyndon B. Johnson appointed him to the position of solicitor general.
 Two years later, Johnson nominated him to the Supreme Court.
 He was confirmed by the Senate in 1967.

 Marshall voted to protect the free speech rights of employees